-Category Risk Low (L) Medium (M) High (H) Mitigation Strategic Over 34,000 people benefitted from funded initiatives through the year.
-Many of the initiatives provide services that are preventative and addressing inequalities within the City, however there is an increasing need for support for people in crisis situations which is also being delivered for some of our most vulnerable citizens.
-The Fairer Aberdeen programme is a positive example of partnership working, involving communities in decision making, bring a wide range of experience and knowledge to support initiatives that can respond to the needs of vulnerable people.
-Compliance No risks identified Operational No risks identified Financial Failure to continue to address the needs of Aberdeen's most disadvantaged communities would have a detrimental effect for the individuals and communities involved and potentially increased costs in the L Supporting people into employment, maximizing people's income, providing early intervention in relation to education and health is not only a better outcome for individuals but reduces the costs involved in responding to the effects of poverty in the long run.
+Category Risk Low (L) Medium (M) High (H) Mitigation Strategic risk Over 36,000 people benefitted from funded initiatives through the year.
+Many of the initiatives provide services that are preventative and addressing inequalities within the city, however there is an increasing need for support for people in crisis situations which is also being L The Fairer Aberdeen programme is a positive example of partnership working, involving communities in decision making, bring a wide range of experience and knowledge to support initiatives that can respond to the needs of vulnerable people. city, however there is an increasing need for support for people to the needs of vulnerable

+Compliance Operational our most vulnerable citizens.
+No risks identified No risks identified Financial Failure to continue to address the needs of Aberdeen's most disadvantaged communities would have a detrimental effect for the individuals and communities involved and potentially increased costs in the long term for public services.
+L Supporting people into employment, maximizing people's income, providing early intervention in relation to education and health is not only a better outcome for individuals but reduces the costs involved in responding to the effects of poverty in the long run.
+Reputational The public may be unaware of the Fairer Aberdeen Fund.
+L The Annual Report at Appendix 1 will be widely circulated.
+Environment /climate No risks identified